The battle of Las Vegas vs Palm Springs for retirement has been ongoing for years.

 Suitability for Visiting

-One major area in the battle of Las Vegas vs Palm Springs for retirement is which area does a better job of drawing family and friends to come visit?
+One major area in the comparison of Las Vegas vs Palm Springs for retirement is which area does a better job of drawing family and friends to come visit?

 One of the important considerations for many retirees is the likelihood of children, grandchildren and extended family visiting, which means the suitability of the area for vacations is often something that must be considered.